 Spice Monkey, 191 Victoria Road, London N22 7XH – 15 minutes walk from Bounds Green underground station.
 There is also ample parking on Victoria Road.

-The well established Indian cookery school, Spice Monkey, was headed up by Nikita Gulhane.
-He welcomed us on arrival and provided us with an apron.
-We were then seated together around a large table, in preparation for our Indian cookery class.
+A well established Indian cookery school, Spice Monkey, run by Nikita Gulhane.
+All students are seated together around a large table, in preparation for the Indian cookery class.

-One by one, we introduced ourselves.
-We talked a little about our careers, whether we had cooked any Indian food before and our reasons for coming along.
+One by one, we introduced ourselves, talking a little about our careers, whether we had cooked any Indian food before and our reasons for coming along.
 Nikita also talked a bit about his background.
 This included the work he did with Madhur Jaffrey, gathering recipes for the book which accompanied the TV series ‘Curry Nation’.
 Next, he went on to explain about some of the spices that are commonly used in the different regions of India.

 This led to a range of commonly used fresh and dry spices being presented to us.
 One at a time, each student was encouraged to smell and taste each of the spices and herbs we were about to use.
 This was both an interesting and humorous exercise.
 We quickly realised some flavours were pleasant to start with and then left a bitter after taste.
 Some spices were hotter than expected, others reminded people of sweets from their childhood.
 There were even those that smelt like armpits and one which is used to help control wind!!!